 Authentication

 We’ve baked authentication right into the standard starter, giving you everything you need to handle users, sessions, and logins out of the box.
-The standard starter uses passkeys (WebAuthn) for passwordless authentication, session persistence via Cloudflare Durable Objects, and bot protection with Cloudflare Turnstile.
+The standard starter uses passkeys (WebAuthn) for passwordless authentication (keys can be shared on multiple devices), session persistence via Cloudflare Durable Objects, and bot protection with Cloudflare Turnstile.
 The database layer is powered by Cloudflare D1 and Prisma.

 Setup